Siwi0w0/weather-app/README.md

 # Live Weather App
 ![screenshot img](./public/Screenshot.png)

-## A side project I did for learning React
+## A side project for learning React

 - It is a single-page web application that allows users easily search for current weather, air quality and forecast in their cities.